punch-mission/punchpipe/docs/index.rst

-Welcome to controlsegment's documentation!
+Welcome to punchpipes's documentation!
 ==========================================

-The ``controlsegment`` provides the basic tools to build a satellite data reduction pipeline using Python and the Prefect package.
-Using the ``controlsegment``, users can define their own custom pipelines.
+The ``punchpipe`` provides the basic tools to process data from the `PUNCH mission`_.
-``constrolsegment`` was designed initially to support the `PUNCH mission`_; that custom pipeline can be found in the `punchpipe repository`_.

-To aid in comprehending this package, we provide a tutorial on how to set up a pipeline in `samplepipe`_.

 .. automodule:: punchpipe.infrastructure.controlsegment
    :members: